Wookai/paper-tips-and-tricks/README.md

 We recommend saving all figures in the `EPS` format.
 This way, you can use both `latex` and `pdflatex` to generate your documents, and enjoy beautiful vector graphics and texts.

+As of September 2015, on Mac OS X and with up-to-date versions of Python, Matplotlib and TeX Live, there is a loss of quality when printing figures that were directly saved as `PDF` from Matplotlib.
+It becomes clearly when printed on real paper; try it out for yourself.
+This is another reason to prefer saving Matplotlib-generated pictures in `EPS`.
+If you really want to keep only a PDF version of the figure, use the `epspdf` command line tool---the resulting PDF will be better than that directly produced by Matplotlib.

+For completeness, note that there is another Matplotlib backend, [PGF](http://matplotlib.org/users/pgf.html), that produces slightly superior results.
+However, as of September 2015, the resulting PDFs are twice as heavy as those obtained with the default backend and `epspdf`.

+Matplotlib, even when using [tight layout features](http://matplotlib.org/users/tight_layout_guide.html), adds at times too much white space in the margins.
+A nifty command-line tool to crop a PDF to its tightest bounding box `pdfcrop`.

 ## Rasterize parts of the figure